igormalheiros/Julia-Optimization/README.md

 <!-- ######### CUTTING STOCK PROBLEM ######### -->

-<h2> Cutting Stock Problem </h2>
+## Cutting Stock Problem
-Given a upperbound number of original rods, the number of new smaller rods, the size and the demand for each new rod.
-Determine the minimum number of original rods must be cutted to generate all demanded new rods.
+<h2>Given a upperbound number of original rods, the number of new smaller rods, the size and the demand for each new rod.
+Determine the minimum number of original rods must be cutted to generate all demanded new rods.</h2>

 **Solutions**